 This basic muffin recipe is as good as it gets!
 Made with just two bowls, a whisk, and a spatula they are the ultimate easy bake.
-They are thick, soft, and perfectly moist on the inside with dreamy craggly tops that make them totally bakery-worthy.
+They are thick, soft, and perfectly moist on the inside with sky high dreamy rounded tops that make them totally bakery-worthy.
 Delicious on their own with a cup of coffee or a bit of butter, these plain muffins also make the perfect base for you favorite add-ins.
 You’ll keep coming back to this easy muffin recipe over and over!

 You know how I know these muffins are good?
 Because I tested them 5 times to make sure they are perfect!

 As a professional baker, I knew I would have to play around with the ratios for this recipe to make it exactly what I wanted.
 A thick, yet soft and moist muffin that wasn’t too dense.
+I also REALLY wanted them to have high rounded tops like you would find in a specialty bakery, like these carrot cake muffins.

-This basic vanilla muffin recipe is good enough to enjoy on it’s own, but can handle any kind of add-ins you want to throw in.
 The best part is that it takes less than 10 minutes to put the recipe together and about 20 mins of baking time.

 Which means you could be eating these in just 30 minutes!
 What are we waiting for, lets goooooo!